fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-with-an-extension.md

-XAS decides to update their position report Extension to target their own Example Message Application rather than Basic Message and add a new `POSITION_REPORT` enumeration to the Application’s type field (see Appendix A and Appendix B for details).
+XAS decides to update their position report Extension to target their own Example Message Application rather than Basic Message and add a new `POSITION_REPORT` enumeration to the Application’s type field (see [How to create a FIXM Application](how-to-create-application/initial-download-and-setup) and [How to create a FIXM extension](how-to-create-fixm-extension/initial-download-and-setup) for details).
 This should be sufficient to allow XAS to use one set of schemas for all of their data sets.
 However, this creates an odd discrepancy between departure/arrival alerts and position reports.
 The alerts are fully described in the